-As such, I’ve followed their evolution very closely over the years, reporting on their key milestones along the way, which has given me a lot of insight into their business and some excellent resources to draw upon in putting this story together.
+I started out as a drinks journalist not long after Stone & Wood launched in 2008, so I’ve followed their evolution very closely over the years.
+This has given me a lot of insight into their business and some excellent resources to draw upon in putting this story together.

 But in fact, this story isn’t only about Stone & Wood, it’s also a bit of a look at the current state of play in Australian independent brewing, an industry sector that is in the midst of an unprecedented boom that is not without its challenges.